Why Compare IN10 Car Insurance?

 IN10 carries 6 to 8 penalty points, which is higher than most motoring offences.
 See GOV.UK penalty points for the full list.

-Is IN10 a Strict Liability Offence?
+Is IN10 A Strict Liability Offence?

 Yes.
 It does not matter whether you knew your insurance had lapsed.
 The offence is committed simply by using an uninsured vehicle.
 The prosecution does not need to prove intent.

-Can Your Car Be Seized for IN10?
+Can Your Car Be Seized For IN10?

 Yes.
 Police can seize and crush uninsured vehicles.
 The Motor Insurers Bureau works with police on enforcement.

-What Is the Fine for IN10?
+What Is The Fine For IN10?

 The fixed penalty is up to £300.
 At court, the fine could be unlimited.

-Does a Direct Debit Failure Count as IN10?
+Does A Direct Debit Failure Count As IN10?

 Yes.
 If your payment fails and cover lapses, you could receive an IN10 even if the lapse was completely accidental.
 The law makes no distinction between accidental and deliberate.

-Will IN10 Show on a DBS Check?
+Will IN10 Show On A DBS Check?

 IN10 could appear on an enhanced DBS check, particularly for roles that involve driving.